How to Start a Blog in 2022 (A Step-by-Step Guide)

 So, if you plan on making your website a business or monetizing it in any way so that you can, make money off it, you are going to need hosting.
 Using a hosting company like Bluehost is not something you can save pennies on if you plan on making a blog so that you can make money.

 It is also a pretty cheap investment at about $3 a month and you get a free domain name for the first year.

-Here are some other reasons why you should not use blogger:
+Here are some other reasons why you need proper hosting instead:

-- You are going to need to pair up with advertisement companies like Mediavine or becoming an affiliate for companies if you plan on making money with your blog.
+- You are going to need to pair up with advertisement companies like Mediavine or become an affiliate for companies if you plan on making money with your blog.
 Most of these companies will not even approve of you if you are using a blogger based blog.
 It seems unprofessional and makes their brand look bad for pairing with such a website.

-- You are dependent on blogger and your website is not really YOURS.
+- You are dependent on blogger and your website is not really yours.
 The best way to explain it is by comparing blogger to renting a house and using a hosting company to buying a house.
-If you use blogger, your blog is in the hands of another company and can be shut down upon their discretion.
+If you use blogger, your blog is in the hands of another company and can be shut down at their discretion.
 It is a scary thought.
 Blogger does not need to give you a warning or even a reason for shutting down your blog.
-If you own your website by using a hosting platform like Bluehost, you OWN IT.
+If you own your website by using a hosting platform like Bluehost, you own it.
 It is yours and no one can take that away from you.
 Even if the hosting company you use does not want to host it anymore (super rare), you can just switch.
 It is YOURS to keep and that is so important.

 - Google will not really take notice of your blog if it is coming from blogger so the probability of earning money goes down even more.

 Here is a list of well-known websites that use a WordPress powered website: